 In any case, if the user is signed out, or doesn’t yet have an account on your service, you’ll need to provide a way for them to sign in or create an account on this screen.

 Once the user authenticates with the authorization server, it can continue to process the authorization request and redirect the user back to the application.
-Typically the server will consider a successful login to also mean that the user authorized the application.
+Sometimes the server will consider a successful login to also mean that the user authorized the application.
 In this case, the authorization screen with the login prompt would need to include text that describes the fact that by signing in, the user is approving this authorization request.
 This would result in the following user flow.

 If the authorization server needs to authenticate the user via SAML or with some other internal system, the user flow would look like the following

 In this flow, the user is directed back to the authorization server after signing in, where they see the authorization request as they would if they had already been signed in.